 Report suspicious people or activities, such as a person you donít recognize

-following students into a residence hall.
+following students into a Residential Commons.
 Call SMU Police or

 report anonymously online

 or at 214-SMU-2TIP.

 When you are first getting to know someone, exercise caution and make sure